Exit Site

 Core responsibilities

-• Advance personal competency in supporting CSN clients through internal and external trainings, and continuing education, in cultural competency and victim services, specific to the fields of domestic violence, sexual assault, and stalking.
+• Advance personal competency through internal and external trainings, and continuing education, specific to the fields of violence prevention education, domestic violence, sexual assault, and stalking

-• Other duties as assigned by the Director of Client Services.
+• Other duties as assigned by the Director of Education and Outreach

 Qualifications

-• Experience, ability, and willingness to work with clients and staff compassionately and sensitively from all ethnic and racial backgrounds, religions, lifestyles.
+• Experience, ability, and willingness to work with clients and staff compassionately and sensitively from all ethnic and racial backgrounds, religions, gender identities, sexual orientations, etc.

 • Must complete 40-Hour Advocacy Training